rishitc/UE18CS322-Big-Data-Mini-Project/README.md

    ```bash
    $ ./build_docs.sh
    ```
-   - In the output you may notice *PEP-224 UserWarnings*, please ignore them.
+   - In the output you may notice *PEP-224 UserWarnings*, please ignore them
    - Other than this, **no other warnings or errors** should show up.
 If they do then please consider **opening an issue** on our [project repository](https://github.com/rishitc/UE18CS322-Big-Data-Mini-Project)

 ## Contributors
 * Rishit C
+  * SRN: PES1201800316
 * Akhil E
+  * SRN:
 * Varun T
+  * SRN:
 * Saran P
+  * SRN:

 ---